 Every young Indian working woman has wide-ranging priorities.
-We work hard, we save and we like to enjoy a fair degree of financial independence.
+We work hard, we save and we like to enjoy a fair degree of.
 But here’s when we should pause and ponder about what it really means to be financially free.

 It’s time that you start managing the money you earn and the money you save.
 You can start with 3 simple things, which can help you to live your life with a little less stress and more support.